ChaseElander/ENGL460-Project/Scenes.md

 ## Help servant

-people look down on you, servant may tell you something about the host "Excuse me ma'am, do you need any help?"
+people look down on you, but a servant may tell you something about the host.

+"Excuse me ma'am, do you need any help?"

 "Do I need help?
 What  kind of silly question is that?
 Of course, I need help."
 The woman directs you to complete some tasks and you proceed to help her.
 After you have finished, she thanks you.

 "Thank you so much for your help sweetie.
-If you wouldn't have helped we would've been so far behind schedule and that would've been terrible, you see...*she lowers her voice* the boss has a bit of a...ummm...a bit of a temper.
+If you hadn't helped we would've been so far behind schedule and that would've been terrible, you see...*she lowers her voice* the boss has a bit of a...ummm...a bit of a temper.
 She nudges her head towards a lanky, paled skin boy.

 "Hmmmph...a bit" he snickers.
 Do you [[approach him -> Host's Son]] or do you scurry on to the [[dining room -> Dining Room]] ?
 Taylor might be looking for you.

 ## Host's Son